cokeSchlumpf/react-flatui/README.md

     </App.Panel>
   </App>
 ```
+### No Layout
+By default the layout property is set to `none`.
+This means that all children will be arranged naturally by the browser.

 ### Horizontal and Vertical Layout
 These are the most simple layout types.
 All child elements are arranged horizontally/ vertically.
 Both layouts are based on [CSS Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/).